 Gott strafe England

-Adamička is the main character in the short-story Gott strafe England by Jaroslav Hašek, first published in Československý voják in Kiev on 15 October 1917.
+Adamička is the main character in the short-story Gott strafe England by Jaroslav Hašek, first published in Československý voják in Kiev on 15 Oktober 1917.
 Here he is mercilessly pilloried as a lunatic who promotes the slogan Gott strafe England at every opportunity[a].
-In this story Adamička initially has the role as head of the School for one-year volunteers (Einjährig-Freiwilligerschule) in Budějovice, and his Qualifikationsbeschreibung confirms that this was indeed his position at the time when Jaroslav Hašek joined IR 91.
+In this story Adamička initially has the role as head of the School for one-year volunteers (Einjährig-Freiwilligerschule) in Budějovice, and his Qualifikationsbeschreibung confirms that this was indeed his position at the time when Jaroslav Hašek joined IR.
+91.

 The story also reveals that he has a brother in the Prague police force.
 This is also a fact: his brother Ladislav, born 1871, was employed by the police.
 Hašek’s story can of course not fully qualify as a trusted source of information, but at least parts of it appear authentic.
 Other sequences are however pure invention: he lets Adamička go mad and join Infanterieregiment Nr.
 75, and then lets him get captured during the battle by Zborów.
 Clearly none of this could have been the case because he served in Belgrade at the time of the battle (2 July 1917).